houstonhaynes/AD4SDocs/00 The Antifragile Antimanifesto.md

 # The Antifragile Antimanifesto: Why Platitudes Don't Move the Needle

 In an industry enamored with manifestos and their pithy one-liners, the time has come for a pointed rejection of the platitude-driven approach to software development.
-As we navigate the increasing complexity of modern systems, four-line declarations of what we "value over" what else no longer suffice—if they ever did.
+As we navigate the increasing complexity of modern systems, four-line declarations of what we "value over" what else no longer suffice, if they ever did.
 This is not another manifesto.
 It's an antimanifesto, a call to embrace the messy reality of software development rather than reducing it to bumper-sticker philosophy.

 ## The Hollow Echo of Manifestos Past

-The Agile Manifesto emerged in 2001 during a particular moment in software history—when heavyweight processes threatened to asphyxiate the creative problem-solving inherent in development.
+The Agile Manifesto emerged in 2001 during a particular moment in software history, when heavyweight processes threatened to asphyxiate the creative problem-solving inherent in development.
 Its four simple value statements and twelve principles were a breath of fresh air in a stifling environment.
 They were also, undeniably, a product of their time.

 Two decades later, these once-revolutionary statements have ossified into dogma, repeated with reverence but often implemented without understanding.
 The Agile Manifesto now serves as a corporate checkbox, a credential to display rather than a philosophy to embody.
 Teams "do Agile" without being agile, checking all the ceremonial boxes while missing the essence.